In This Article

 Users pick GPT for code analysis, structured math, and tasks where the GPT family has been tuned.
 The same user picks Claude for long-context summarization, nuanced borrower communications, or compliance-document reasoning where Anthropic's models tend to produce more readable output.
 One seat.
 Two engines.
 Both engines run under Microsoft Product Terms and the Microsoft Data Processing Addendum, with the Microsoft Customer Copyright Commitment extending to both.
 Tenant admins can disable Anthropic per user or per Microsoft Entra ID security group if compliance policy requires a single-vendor stack; the picker reverts to GPT-only for those users.

-Your team is already paying for AI on personal cards.
+Your team is already paying for consumer AI subscriptions.
 The question is whether you are paying once, on the sanctioned seat, or twice, with the second payment funding the shadow AI risk you cannot audit.

 Why tenant lockdown eliminates the copy-paste data leak